 The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

-“Is it possible to make ORIGINAL DESIGN mouthpieces that play better for me than the best playing vintage pieces that I’ve bought and sold for 30+ years”.
+“Is it possible to make ORIGINAL DESIGN mouthpieces that play better for me than the best playing vintage pieces that I’ve bought and sold for over 30 years”.

 I can proudly answer that with an overwhelming, “Yes”.